 K92 Mining Inc. (the "Company") was incorporated pursuant to the provisions of the Business Corporations Act (British Columbia) on March 22, 2010.
 The Company's shares are listed on Tier 1 of the TSX Venture Exchange ("TSX-V") under the symbol KNT and the OTCQX under the symbol KNTNF.
 The Company is currently engaged in the production of gold, copper and silver from the Kora North deposit from the Kainantu Gold Mine as well as exploration and development of mineral deposits in the immediate vicinity of the mine, including Blue Lake, in Papua New Guinea.

 Performance Summary and Subsequent Events

-During the year ended December 31, 2018, the Company:
+During the three months ended March 31, 2019, the Company: